magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/decode.md

 ## Conclusion
-It is shown that the ThingsBoard is ideal platform for remote monitoring and control of district heating substation facilities.
+It is shown that the IoT Hub is ideal platform for remote monitoring and control of district heating substation facilities.
 The solution is very scalable in terms of increasing the number of devices, dashboards and widgets and may cover even large distribution networks for whole cities.
-It is also demonstrated that mixing of remote monitoring and control with meter reading is possible in a ThingsBoard system.
+It is also demonstrated that mixing of remote monitoring and control with meter reading is possible in a IoT Hub system.

 More details about the used products are available on their pages and manuals that could be downloaded from download page.

 Please feel free to get in touch with Decode Team if you have any additional questions.
 ## See also

-Browse other [samples](/docs/samples) or explore guides related to main ThingsBoard features:
+Browse other [samples](/docs/samples) or explore guides related to main IoT Hub features:

  - [Device attributes](/docs/{{docsPrefix}}user-guide/attributes/) - how to use device attributes.
  - [Telemetry data collection](/docs/{{docsPrefix}}user-guide/telemetry/) - how to collect telemetry data.